 Thailand is a prime market for counterfeit goods.
 With its strong tourism, high demands for apparels, leather goods, watches, mobile phones, electrical appliances, spare parts , toys, CDs, DVDs, computer software- thus low cost being considered by consumers, the demand for fake goods, fake food, pharmaceutical products are being more prevalent.

 Piracy, infringement, replicas and counterfeit goods remain a challenge for Intellectual Property owners.
-Intellectual Property system in Thailand aims to protect and enforce intellectual property rights by controlling the counterfeit at the manufacturing level before its distribution and retail.
+Thailand Intellectual Property system aims to protect and enforce intellectual property rights by controlling the counterfeit at the manufacturing level before its distribution and retail.

 Thailand Intellectual Property Rights are legal rights towards patent inventions, product designs, trademarks, service marks, certification marks, collective marks and copyrights.